akshay058/pdf-upload-react/README.md

 ## Installation

-- Clone this repository or download the source code.
+- Clone this repository or download the source code..

 - Navigate to the project directory in your terminal.